VincentLeroux/Laser/README.md

-# Laser
+# laser
-Python modules for laser simulation
+Python modules for laser simulation, contained in the folder `laser`

 14/08/2018